Table of Contents

-The cash method of accounting is more straightforward than accrual as it recognises funds when they are received or paid.
+The cash method of accounting for startups is more straightforward than accrual as it recognises funds when they are received or paid.
 With this approach, there’s no need to keep track of all those pesky Accounts Receivable and Payables line items, which can get complicated quickly for any small business owner.
 The accrual method is a straightforward system to keep track of your finances in real-time.
 Accrual not only makes it easier when you have more assets or liabilities, but the Accounts Receivable & Account Payables can enable us to be on top of things.

 The three most important financial statements are the income statement, cash flow statement, and balance sheet.
 The first two will show you how much money was made or lost during a specific time.
 This could have been due to revenue coming into an organization as well as expenses going out, so it’s suitable for tracking trends in both areas of our business but also taking note if there is any fluctuation within this information over different periods where changes may need adjusting accordingly before making decisions with regards total company performance-based off these numbers alone.

 These three statements are the essential line items that show up on your business’s financial reports.
 But they’re not all you need to know about them!
-Other important facts will help make informed accounting decisions for your company, so let me break down each statement by summarising what it means and how we should think about its relationship with others’ main parts.
+Other important facts will help make informed accounting decisions for your startups, so let me break down each statement by summarising what it means and how we should think about its relationship with others’ main parts.

 Assets = Liabilities + Equity

 - Assets: Are one way that a person or business can increase their wealth.
-Assets include stocks, bonds, and cash, but other intangible assets like intellectual property (IP), goodwill, etc., add extra value to your company.
+It include stocks, bonds, and cash, but other intangible assets like intellectual property (IP), goodwill, etc., add extra value to your company.

 - Liabilities: Are what you owe.
 They include short-term debts and taxes payable, but they can also be long-term debt or obligations on your part of the business relationship with another company.